drivr-old/dd-common/README.md

 ## Supported browsers

-Directives from this repository are automatically tested with the following browsers:
+Components from this repository are automatically tested with the following browsers:
 * Chrome (stable and canary channel)
 * Firefox
 * IE 9 and 10